chomp-it/Kahvi/README.md

 # Kahvi
 CoffeeScript on its own allows you to write apps much faster than with plain JavaScript, however, you still have to jump over verbose hurdles like `x = document.getElementById 'some-id'` or `x.addEventListener ...`.
 I wrote Kahvi -- nicknamed French Press CoffeeScript -- to solve these problems.
 And yes, the name is inspired by Ruby on Rails.

 French Press CoffeeScript doesn't get in your way for your actual app logic; it only helps you get there faster; there are no magical conventions over things, just faster and cleaner ways.

+I believe in Stating The Obvious.
+We are using CoffeeScript to manipulate the DOM, therefore manipulating the DOM should be painless.

+Most of the features of French Press CoffeeScript get straight to the point.
+Instead of `document.getElementById("some-id")`, You can either write `get "some-id"` or `"some-id".get()`.

-Let's get into the actual syntax of French Press CoffeeScript.
+Let's get into the actual syntax of French Press CoffeeScript so you can see how FPCS States the Obvious.

 I'm just going to go down the line and show you syntax and a brief explanation.
 In the future, I will record a demo for French Press CoffeeScript which will be more detailed.